Totally Rad Actions RULE!

 For this little tutorial, I will ‘deconstruct’ my opening image.
 First, the RAW image, straight out of the camera and a companion image with some Lightroom adjustments.

 As you can see, the RAW image is well exposed, but flat.
-I have a ’standard’ set of adjustments I use in Lightroom before exporting images to Photoshop.
-I adjusted Clarity to +25, Vibrance to +50 and then I adjusted the Noise Reduction to 100 for both Luminance and Color.
+I have a ‘standard’ set of adjustments I use in Lightroom before exporting images to Photoshop.
+I adjusted Clarity to +25, Vibrance to +50 and then I adjusted the Noise Reduction to 100 for Luminance.
 Last, I sharpen the image slightly.

 In the image above, I have added the Rusty Cage action that comes in Boutwell’s Totally Rad Actions.
 It is definitely starting to look interesting.
 But I think I’d like to push it a little more.